Bio-Monitoring And Telematics: The Future Of Driver Health

 Smart Seat Technology

-Sensitive monitoring devices can be installed into your seat to continuously assess your heart health, weight, temperature, blood pressure, and even your posture.
+You can install sensitive monitoring devices into your seat to continuously assess your heart health, weight, temperature, blood pressure, and even your posture.

 Heart Attack Prevention

-Some truck manufacturers are creating and testing seats with electronic cardiogram sensors that can detect your heart’s electrical impulses and potentially predict a heart attack.
-In such a case, the driver would receive instructions to pull over and paramedics would be called on scene if needed.
+Some truck manufacturers are creating and testing seats with electronic cardiogram sensors.
+These seats can detect your heart’s electrical impulses and potentially predict a heart attack.
+The driver would receive instructions to pull over and paramedics would be called on scene if needed.

 Mood and Focus

-Global automotive supplier Faurecia has an Active Wellness system in the works, which uses seat sensors to indicate if a driver experiences a drop in energy levels or is under physical or mental stress.
+Global automotive supplier Faurecia has an Active Wellness system in the works.
+The seat sensors indicate if a driver experiences a drop in energy levels or is under physical or mental stress.
 The company is currently working with NASA and the Spine Research Institute at Ohio State University to develop different ways to collect a driver’s heart rate, respiration, and breathing patterns.
-This data can be synchronized with wearable technology to offer solutions such as massages and warm or cool air in the cab to calm or energize.
+Wearable technology can synchronize this data.
+This offers solutions such as massages and warm or cool air in the cab to calm or energize.

 Steering Wheel and Gearshift Sensors